Snapp-Org/deploypro-docs/docs/aws/2-connect-aws-on-deploypro.md

 ## Servers - Create a Server

-> - 👉 Read more about App Platform to understand the basic flow of DeployPRO.

 Now, you can begin creating a server for your application by following these steps:

 1. Open the Server Menu.
 If this is your first time connecting a cloud provider on [DeployPRO](https://deploypro.dev/), you will found no list server.
 What you need to start deploying an application in DeployPRO is by clicking the `+ Create Server` button.